nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         - For beginners and users who are not familiar with CLI, they can view modules taken in different semesters by simply clicking buttons without needing to remember the commands.
     - Cons:
         - If the specific semester is very far away from the current semester, users need to click the button many times.
-        - For a user comfortable with using command line, the need to use mouse may lower their working efficiency.
+        - For a user who is comfortable using the command line, the need to use mouse may lower their working efficiency.

 --------------------------------------------------------------------------------------------------------------------